eclipse-cyclonedds/cyclonedds/docs/GettingStarted/CycloneGettingStarted.md

 ```

-The Cyclone DDS-CXX API simplifies and extends the ways in which data can be read or taken.
+The Cyclone DDS-CXX API simplifies and extends how data can be read or taken.
 To handle the data some `LoanedSamples` are declared and created which loans samples from the Service pool.
 Return of the loan is implicit and managed by scoping:

 ```
 dds::sub::LoanedSamples<HelloWorldData::Msg> samples;